-If there are more seats available than student applicants with preferences, then all students with a preference will be offered a seat without being required to participate in the lottery drawing.
-In the case where there are not enough seats to accommodate all student applicants with a preference, an initial lottery drawing will be held for the students with preferences.
-This does not apply to existing students.
-The students who are drawn up to the amount of seats available will be offered a seat, and the remaining applicants with preference will be placed at the top of the charter school's waitlist.
+If there are more seats available than exempt student applicants, then all students with an exemption to the lottery will be offered a seat without being required to participate in the lottery drawing.
+In the case where there are not enough seats to accommodate all exempt student applicants, an initial lottery drawing will be held for the exempt students.
+Those students who are drawn up to the number of seats available will be offered a seat, and the remaining exempt applicants will be placed at the top of the Charter School's waitlist.